 Emerson is also included in this year’s Fiske Guide to Colleges, a report on more than 300 of the best and most interesting colleges and universities in the United States, Canada, and Great Britain, compiled by a former New York Times education reporter.
 The guide’s entry on Emerson highlights Emerson faculty, who are often industry professionals, and its extracurricular offerings.

 Emerson is listed annually on various best colleges surveys.

-In July 2013, the College’s Department of Visual and Media Arts was named one of the world’s 25 best film schools by the Hollywood Reporter.
+In July 2014, the College’s Department of Visual and Media Arts was named one of the world’s 25 best film schools by the Hollywood Reporter.
 Selections were made based on consultations with industry insiders, executives, filmmakers, and film school graduates.
-Emerson ranked 8th among the schools on the list, which included New York University’s Tisch School of the Arts, the American Film Institute, and the University of Southern California.
+Emerson ranked 9th among the schools on the list, which included the American Film Institute, Columbia University, and the University of Southern California.

 For the second year in a row, Emerson was ranked the #1 most LGBT-friendly college in the country in 2014 by The Princeton Review, which also ranked Emerson's WERS-FM as the #3 best college radio station in the country, and Emerson's theater program at #8.

 A website aimed at female college students named Emerson College the most social media–savvy school in the country.
 HerCampus.com said Emerson’s ranking was based on the College’s social media courses and the wide embrace and understanding of social media on campus.

 Emerson’s arts organization, ArtsEmerson, received a regional honor in Boston Magazine’s 2012 annual Best of Boston issue.
 It was recognized as providing the “Best Theater” in the city of Boston.

 In October 2013, Kiplinger's Personal Finance ranked Emerson at #45 on its list of Best Value in Private Universities.